PaulStanley/dialog-choices/README.md

 # dialog-choices

 ## Summary
-Compile from a subset of Inkle's Ink scripting language to Dialog
+Compile from a subset of Inkle's Ink scripting language to Dialog.
+This is (obviously) pointless if you are writing a *purely* choice-based game: you'd be far better probably using Ink directly.
+But if you are writing a "mixed" parser/choice game with substantial choice-based segments, for instance for conversation, it may help.

 This is still work in progress.